Yolean/kubernetes-assert/README.md

 UI.
 To do this, we will expose it using a
 [Kubernetes Service](http://kubernetes.io/docs/user-guide/services/).

+When deploying to minikube use service configuration from `minikube/` directory.
+It is adjusted for mininikube service deployment.
 In [21-prometheus-service.yml](./21-prometheus-service.yml), there are a few things to note:

 * The label selector searches for pods that have been labeled with `app: prometheus` as we labeled our pod in the deployment.
 * We are exposing port 9090 of the running pods.
-* We are using a "NodePort."
+* Minikube: We are using a `type: NodePort`.
 This means that Kubernetes will open a port on each node in our cluster.
 You can query the API to get this port.